pkrumins/the-reasoned-schemer/readme.txt

 See 01-playtings.ss file for code examples.

-Chapter 1 introduces the basic constructs of relational programming, they are the goals #s succeed and #u fail, the fresh variables, the operators ==, fresh and conde.
+Chapter 1 introduces the basic constructs of relational programming, they are the goals #s for succeed and #u for fail, the fresh variables, the operators ==, fresh and conde.

 The laws of operators fresh, == and conde are postulated: